edgedb/rfcs/text/1000-migrations.rst

 Downsides of the selected approach
 ----------------------------------

-The apprach described in this RFC requires a server connection to generate migrations.
+The approach described in this RFC requires a server connection to generate migrations.

 Design considerations